-Cooking them can be done a couple different ways.
+Cooking them can be done in a couple of different ways.
 (I use the hot pack method).

 Hot Pack: Place broken beans in a large stockpot and fill with water, covering the beans completely.
 Bring beans to a boil.
 Boil them until they are blanched – changed to a lighter green; about 20 minutes.
 Keep water hot and reduce heat to a simmer.

-In the meantime, while water is heating, fill a large sauce pan with water and place jars and lids into pan.
+In the meantime, while water is heating, fill a large saucepan with water and place jars and lids into the pan.
 They need to be heated in order to allow the jars to seal properly.
 No need to boil, just bring water to a “hot” temperature and place jars in it.
 NOTE: You will need tongs to lift jars out of hot water.

-Raw Pack: Using a Jar Funnel, pack raw beans tightly as possible without crushing into a Mason Jar, leaving a 1-inch head space.
-A great tool for measuring head space is the Bubble Remover & Head-space Tool.
+Raw Pack: Using a Jar Funnel, pack raw beans tightly as possible without crushing leaving 1-inch headspace.
+A great tool for measuring headspace is the Bubble Remover & Head-space Tool.
 Add 1/2 teaspoon salt to a pint jar or 1 teaspoon salt to a quart jar.
-Ladle hot water over beans in the jar, leaving a 1-inch head space.
+Ladle hot water over beans in the jar, leaving 1-inch headspace.

-Hot Pack: Pack hot beans into a hot jar, leaving 1-inch head space.
+Hot Pack: Pack hot beans into a hot jar, leaving 1-inch headspace.
 Add 1/2 teaspoon salt to a pint jar; 1 teaspoon salt to a quart jar.
-Ladle the hot cooking water over the beans, leaving a 1-inch head space.
+Ladle the hot cooking water over the beans, leaving 1-inch headspace.

 Label and store jars in a cool and dark area.

-Canning green beans does take a bit of time, but well worth the effort.
+Canning green beans do take a bit of time but are well worth the effort.
 Being able to enjoy fresh green beans all winter long is a treat.